elcorto/pwtools/doc/source/written/install.rst

 Python versions
 ---------------

-Only Python3, tested: Python 3.6
+Only Python3 is supported, tested: Python 3.6, 3.7

-The package was developed mostly with Python 2.5..2.7 and ported using 2to3.
+The package was developed mostly with Python 2.5..2.7 and ported using 2to3 + manual changes.
+Therefore, you might find some crufty Python 2 style code fragments in lesser used parts of the codebase.

 Compiling Fortran extensions and OpenMP notes
 ---------------------------------------------